maxschlapfer/MacAdminHelpers/EndnoteSandboxAccess/README.md

 ### How To use?
-Generate an App with Xcode, you can use the Xcode-Project or do it on the command line with the main.m file:
+Generate the app with Xcode, you can use the Xcode-Project or do it on the command line with the main.m file:

 ```
  clang -framework Foundation -o EndnoteSandboxAccess main.m